-- 1. Require rezoning and special use permit applicants to identify areas of highly erodible, highly permeable, and marine clay soils.
-Provide a narrative description of proposed methods to avoid and/or mitigate development on these sensitive soil areas.
-Refer to the Permeable Soils map (Map 1) and Highly Erodible Soils map (Map 2) for a complete listing of the soil types.
-The map data source is the U.S. Department of Agriculture Soil Survey of Prince William County, dated August 1989.
-These maps are expressly incorporated by reference into this chapter.
-Exact details of mitigation measures will be developed during site plan review.
-Details of avoidance and/or mitigation will be provided with an application for a rezoning, special use permit, or public facility review. - 2.
-Preservation/conservation of certain natural land forms is important to the County in achieving water quality targets, good community design objectives, and ecological diversity.
-Accordingly, discourage development adjacent to a perennial stream in the following areas: - Wooded slopes of 25 percent and greater with highly erodible soils, permeable soils or marine clay soils. - Wooded slopes of 25 percent and greater having a continuous area of 10,000 square feet. - Wooded slopes of 15 percent and greater with highly erodible soils, permeable soils, or marine clay soils. - Wooded 100-year floodplain. - Non-wooded slopes of 25 percent and greater with highly erodible soils, permeable soils, or marine clay soils. - Non-wooded slopes of 25 percent and greater having a continuous area of 10,000 square feet. - Non-wooded slopes of 15 percent and greater with highly erodible soils, permeable soils or marine clay soils. - Non-wooded 100-year floodplain. - 3.
-Seek commitments prior to the time of rezoning and special use permit approval that many of the landforms identified in AS-2 above will be set aside as a preservation/conservation area. - 4.
-Use native plants that are adapted to local soil and weather conditions when revegetating disturbed areas.
+- 1. Preservation/conservation of certain natural land forms is important to the County in achieving water quality targets, good community design objectives, and ecological diversity.
+Accordingly, discourage development adjacent to a perennial stream in the following areas: - Wooded slopes of 25 percent and greater with highly erodible soils, permeable soils or marine clay soils. - Wooded slopes of 25 percent and greater having a continuous area of 10,000 square feet. - Wooded slopes of 15 percent and greater with highly erodible soils, permeable soils, or marine clay soils. - Wooded 100-year floodplain. - Non-wooded slopes of 25 percent and greater with highly erodible soils, permeable soils, or marine clay soils. - Non-wooded slopes of 25 percent and greater having a continuous area of 10,000 square feet - Non-wooded slopes of 15 percent and greater with highly erodible soils, permeable soils or marine clay soils. - Non-wooded 100-year floodplain. - 2.
+Seek commitments prior to the time of rezoning and special use permit approval that many of the landforms identified in action strategy 1 above will be set aside as a preservation/conservation area. - 3.
+Use native plants that are adapted to local soil and weather conditions when re-vegetating disturbed areas. - 4.
+Where toxic waste soil contamination is suspected, request that a rezoning and/or special use permit applicant submit an Environmental Site Assessment Phase II Contaminated Sites and Remediation Plan as part of the application. - 5.
+Prohibit development at toxic waste sites to the extent provided by law.

-- 5. Where toxic waste soil contamination is suspected, request that a rezoning and/or special use permit applicant submit the results of soil testing as part of the application. - 6.
-Prohibit development at toxic waste sites to the extent provided by law. - 7.
-Monitor the effectiveness of the Prince William County Erosion and Sediment Control Ordinance and upgrade as appropriate. - 8.
-Request erosion control plans for all federal and state projects in Prince William County. - 9.
-Minimize clearing of vegetation and disturbance of soils. - 10.
+- 6. Monitor the effectiveness of the Prince William County Erosion and Sediment Control Ordinance and upgrade as appropriate. - 7.
+Request erosion control plans for all federal and state projects in Prince William County. - 8.
+Minimize clearing of vegetation and disturbance of soils. - 9.
 Continue to identify the locations of critically eroding shorelines and stream banks.
 Development of such areas shall require the appropriate stabilization as identified in the County's Design and Construction Standards Manual (DCSM).

-SURFACE AND GROUNDWATER POLICIES AND ACTION STRATEGIES
+SURFACE & GROUNDWATER POLICIES AND ACTION STRATEGIES